Evan620/Thikamain-Sda-church/DATA_STATUS_SUMMARY.md

 - [ ] Growth timeline

 ### 🤝 MINISTRY DETAILS
-- [ ] Contact information for all ministry leaders
+- [x] Contact information for all ministry leaders ✅
-- [ ] Meeting times and schedules
+- [x] Meeting times and schedules ✅
-- [ ] Activities and programs for each ministry
+- [x] Activities and programs for each ministry ✅
-- [ ] Community outreach coordinator and programs
+- [x] Community outreach coordinator and programs ✅

 ### 📅 EVENTS
 - [ ] Upcoming events